The term influencer is being tossed around a lot these days.

 But how exactly does one become an influencer?

-While there’s no magic recipe and a lot of variables involved, I’ve found there is a distinct process you can follow.
+While no magic recipe and many variables are involved, we’ve found a distinct process you can follow.

-It definitely takes time to achieve this status, but following the right steps should eventually elevate you to influencer status.
+It takes time to achieve this status, but following the right steps should elevate you to influencer status.

 What is an Influencer?

 First things first.
-What do I mean when I say influencer?
+What do we mean by the term influencer?

-Influencer Analysis is dead on with their definition:
+Influencer Marketing Hub is dead on with its definition:

 This might include a loyal legion of blog subscribers, social media followers, etc.

-Keep in mind you don’t need to do it on the macro scale to be an influencer.
-You don’t have to be Taylor Swift or Jay Z.
+Remember that you don’t need to do it on the macro scale to be an influencer.
+You don’t have to be Taylor Swift or Jay-Z.

-In fact, there are countless micro-influencers who may not be recognized on the large scale but hold a lot of sway nonetheless.
+In fact, there are countless influencers who may not be recognized on a large scale but hold a lot of sway, nonetheless.

-Some people who come to mind include Pat Flynn of Smart Passive Income and Tim Ferriss.
+Not to mention the pathway from micro-influencers to respected industry figures, such as Pat Flynn of Smart Passive Income and Tim Ferriss.

 At the core of it all, influencers have authority, and their word is as good as gold.